Seiko Matsuda: 1987–1989

-In May 1988 she released her fifteenth studio album Citron fully produced by David Foster.
-The recording of the album has started in late 1987 in Los Angeles.
-It includes single Marrakech and 9 newly written songs, one of them being the duet song with Foster himself titled Every Little Hurt.
-Zoku: Akai Sweet Pea represent the continuation of the story from the 1982 released single.
-From this album, Seiko has completely distanced from her idol image and switched her focus to be a pro singer.
-As of 2023, it has become her last studio album, which debuted at number 1 on the Oricon Weekly Charts.
-On the same month, Seiko launched concert tour Sweet Spark Stream which lasted until September.
+In May 1988, Seiko released her fifteenth studio album, "Citron Fully", produced by David Foster and recorded in Los Angeles in late 1987.
+Seiko's only album produced by Foster includes "Marrakech" as well as nine other songs, one of them being a duet with Foster himself, titled "Every Little Hurt".
+Another track from the album, "Zoku: Akai Sweet Pea", represents the continuation of the story from the 1982 single.
+With this album, Seiko completely distanced herself from her idol image and switched her focus on being a professional singer.
+"Citron Fully" was her last studio album which debuted at number 1 on the Oricon Weekly Charts.

-In September 1988, Seiko released her twenty-fifth single Tabitachi wa Freesia.
-It has become the first single which credited Seiko as a writer.
-At the same time it became her first single which has received a triple promotion: as a television image song for the railways event Orient Express 88 and at the same time as a theme song Fuji Television television program Naruhodo!
-The World.
-B-side track Angel Tears written by Anri, has been promoted as a commercial song for the pharmaceutic company Yamanouchi product Kakonal. for the As of 2023, it became her last single, which debuted at number 1 on the Oricon Weekly charts and sold over 209k copies.
+That same month, Seiko released her twenty-fifth single, "Tabitachi Wa Freesia".
+It became the first single that credited Seiko as a songwriter and the first that received a triple promotion: One being a television image song for Orient Express' campaign called "Orient Express 88", and the theme song for the Fuji Television television program "Naruhodo!
+The World".
+The B-side track, "Angel Tears", written by Anri, was also promoted as a commercial song for the pharmaceutical company Yamanouchi's product "Kakonal".
+The song itself became her last single debuting at number 1 on the Oricon Weekly Charts, and sold over 209,000 copies.
+On December 31, 1988, Seiko herself appeared in Kōhaku Uta Gassen for the ninth time.

-In December 1988, she made appearance on the New Year television program Kohaku for the ninth time and at same time the last appearance in the 1980s decade.

-In June 1989, Seiko has ended contract with the Sun Music Production, in which she was under custody since her pre-debut times, and in August established her own private affiliated office Fantic with her brother, Mitsushisa Kamachi being the representative director and president.
-The reasons for the independence is for her long-term dream since 1985, "to make debuting in overseas more easier and effectively which in the previously office it has been difficult to manage".

-In September 1989, she released her 5th home video release Sweet Spark Stream, in which would include footage from the 1988 live tour under the same title.
+In June 1989, Seiko left Sun Music Production after her contract expired, in which she was under custody since her pre-debut times, and in August of that year, she established her own private-affiliated office, Fantic, along with her brother, Mitsushisa Kamachi, who became the representative director and president.
+Establishing her independence had been her long-term dream since 1985, stating that she wanted "to make debuting in overseas easier and effectively which in the previouse office it has been difficult to manage".
+The following month, in September 1989, she released her 5th home video release, "Sweet Spark Stream", which included footage from her 1988 live tour under the same title.

-In November 1989, she released her twenty-sixth single Precious Heart for the first time in year and two months.
-It has been written by Seiko herself, not using anymore pseudonym Seiko but fully romanized Seiko Matsuda.
-From this single, she took parts away with the long-working producer Muneo Wakamatsu and switched to Hirofumi Sato.
-The song has received promotion as a commercial song for the Subaru model Rex AI.
-The single debuted as number 2 on the Oricon Weekly Charts and sold over 129k copies.
-It was her only single to be released on that year.
+In November 1989, she released her twenty-sixth single, "Precious Heart".
+It was written by Seiko herself, and was the first album of hers being produced by Hirofumi Sato, which came after parting ways with her long-time producer Muneo Wakamatsu.
+Despite being a moderate success, the song itself received promotion as a commercial song on television advertisements for the Subaru Rex, for Subaru.
+The single debuted as number 2 on the Oricon Weekly Charts and sold over 129,000 copies.
+It was her only single to be released that year.